Pop Culture Madness!

 A computer aboard the USS Yorktown attempted to divide by zero, and as a result, the ship was "dead in the water" for over two hours.

-An episode of Pokemon ("Electric Soldier Porygon") featured a scene with flashing lights which induced mass seizures in children across Japan.
+An episode of Pokemon (“Electric Soldier Porygon”) featured a scene with flashing lights that induced mass seizures in children across Japan.
 A subsequent news report replayed the offending scene and prompted more seizures.

-Eddie Murphy was stopped by the police with a transsexual prostitute.
-He explained that it was all a misunderstanding; he was mere giving the young lady/ man a ride.
+Eddie Murphy was stopped by the police by a transsexual prostitute.
+He explained that it was all a misunderstanding; he merely gave the young lady/ man a ride.

 In August of 1997, UPS employees went on strike for 16 days.
 The strike cost UPS over $600,000,000 in revenue.